Master of Social Work Programs in Texas

 Degree Requirement BSW MSW or DSW MSW or DSW MSW or DSW

-Exam Requirement Bachelors Masters Advanced Generalist Clinical
+Exam Requirement Bachelor's Master's Advanced Generalist Clinical

-Minimum Post-Graduate Supervised Experience Required 3,000 hours 3,000 hours 3,000 hours 3,000 hours
+Minimum Postgraduate Supervised Experience Required N/A N/A 3,000 hours 3,000 hours

 Minimum Direct Supervisor Contact Required N/A N/A 100 hours 100 hours

-Step 1: Earn a Bachelor's Degree in Social Work or a Related Field.
+Step 1: Earn a Bachelor's Degree in Social Work or a Related Field

-Step 2: Earn a CSWE Accredited Master's Degree in Social Work.
+Step 2: Earn a CSWE-Accredited Master's Degree in Social Work

-In Texas, you must attend a program accredited by the CSWE to qualify for a social work license.
+In Texas, you must attend a program accredited by CSWE to qualify for a social work license.
 There are 18 MSW programs in Texas with CSWE accreditation.

-What are the admission requirements for the best MSW programs in Texas?
-You'll need a bachelor's degree, a resume or CV, 2-3 letters of recommendation, and a statement of purpose.
 Some programs also require standardized test scores from the GRE or MAT.
 Most programs set a minimum GPA requirement for admission, as well.
 You can research the average GPA for admitted students to find a program that matches your academic record.

-Step 3: Pursue Post-Graduate Experience.
+Step 3: Pursue Postgraduate Experience

 During the last semester of your MSW program, you can start the application process for an LMSW license.
 However, if you're interested in an LMSW-AP or LCSW license, you'll need to complete 3,000 supervised clinical hours.